ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 These are produced by the [`SimulatedLandscapes.ipynb`](SimulatedLandscapes.ipynb) notebook.

-## Reproducing The EcoScape Results
+## Reproducing The EcoScape / Omniscape / Patch Size Results

 ### Generating Terrain and Habitats